zzw-kiki/BuildingHeight_Estimation/README.md

 2.Training and predcition
 ----
 * The training code is **train_BHNet.py**, and the weight files are stored in **runs/BHNet_10m_10%_300epoch/finetune_298.rar**.
 We only uploaded the weights trained with the reference building heights after removing the top 10% of the maximum heights.
-The **log** folder contains the training logs of 300 epoches using different reference building heights, including the overall training loss, as well as the training losses and RMSE for each branch.
+The **log** folder contains the training logs of 300 epoches using different reference building heights, including the overall training loss, as well as the training losses and RMSE for each.

 ![image](https://github.com/user-attachments/assets/1e1b07a9-9825-415f-89e7-80c52c1b047a)![image](https://github.com/user-attachments/assets/89a27346-0142-4ae6-9327-def4977f2d9b)
 * Perform global prediction: **BHNet_predict.ipynb**, slice the input data of Shanghai into 400×400 pixel segments and then stitch the results together.